gsrohde/BioCroCppTests/README.md

 * `test_repeat_runs.cpp` (build and run with `make 9`)

-   The tests in this file demonstrate a quirk in the Simulator object whereby when it is run a second time, the drivers are set back to their initial values but the differential quantities are not.
-It tests out various alternerative versions of a simulator that protect against this problem.
+   The tests in this file demonstrate a quirk in objects of class `Simulator` whereby when they are run a second time, the drivers are set back to their initial values but the differential quantities are not.
+It tests out various alternative versions of a simulator that protect against this problem.

+To compile all of the tests into one file and run them, call

+    make run_all_tests

+(or just `make`, since `run_all_tests` is the default target).